ajay-dhangar/algo/docs/graphs/graphs.md

 3) If the queue is empty and there are still nodes in the graph, the graph contains a cycle and cannot be topologically sorted.
 4) The nodes in the queue represent the topological ordering of the graph.

+Implementation in Java:

+Input parameters- 1) ArrayList<ArrayList<Integer>> adj - Adjacency list representation of the graph.
+                  2) V - number of vertices.

 ```java
 public static int[] topologicalSort(List<List<Integer> > adj, int V)
     {